 For each experiment we pair two features across two datasets — for example, short French queries vs long English ones — and determine which feature more strongly determines behaviour.
 We iterate across many behaviour combinations to reduce noise.
 Applying this across all pairwise feature combinations produces a Bradley-Terry ranking.

 Pairwise comparisons of all 10 features.
-Each arrow represents 4 independently tested behaviours.
-The direction of the arrows is largely consistent across behaviours, with minor exceptions.
+Arrows point from the more salient to the less salient feature.
+Each arrow represents 4 independently tested behaviours; the direction is largely consistent across behaviours, with minor exceptions.

 Bradley-Terry scores across three base models (Qwen-2.5 7B, Llama-3 8B, Gemma-2 9B).
 The ranking is broadly consistent across model families, suggesting that feature salience is an intrinsic property rather than an artefact of a particular architecture.